 Allow yourself to be proud of living a life you are intentional about: one that fulfills you, inspires you, and allows you to share your deepest passions of life with others.

 And if anyone every challenges or accuses you of being selfish for your decisions and priorities… OR…. you find yourself feeling guilty for asking or doing something that puts you first, let me just share a quick thought on that:

 Prioritizing YOUR life and what nurtures, inspires your passion, and brings you joy and fulfillment is one of the most SELFLESS things you can do for yourself.
 Why, you may ask?
 When you are brimming with inspiration and passion and fulfillment, it spills out EVERYWHERE!
 Everyone you touch becomes affected: your significant other, family, friends, coworkers, clients, customers, patients, strangers, the person sitting next to you on the plane…the entire. flipping.world.

 So NEVER let anyone come between the life you choose to live.
 Anything less would be stripping the WORLD of the love, passion, and joy you have to offer!

 Grab the book: Present Over Perfect

-Subscribe to grab my FREE guide to end over eating: here
+Subscribe to grab my FREE guide to reduce stress: here